that you can rent in Vienna for 300 euros (VIDEO)

 Most cities in the world have very expensive housing.
 Some of their residents have to pay almost half of their income to rent an apartment.
 But there is a city where the authorities help a huge number of people rent and buy apartments at prices much lower than market prices.
 And not only for the poor, but also for representatives of the middle class.
 This city is the capital of Austria, Vienna.

 The Vienna authorities subsidize both the rental and purchase of apartments.
-In the first case we are talking about the so-called Gemeindewohnung – “public” or “city” apartments.
+In the first case we are talking regarding the so-called Gemeindewohnung – “public” or “city” apartments.
 They can be rented by people who have lived in the city for several years and have an income below a certain level.
 You can buy an apartment in Genossennschaftswohnung – “cooperative housing”.
 This system is a little more complicated: you need an entry fee, for which, however, you can take out a soft loan from a bank.
-Then you need to live in this apartment for several years, paying a reduced rent, after which the housing can be purchased.
+Then you need to live in this apartment for several years, paying a reduced rent, following which the housing can be purchased.

 “Twice cheaper than on the free market”: buying social housing